 The Certificate in First Nation Applied Lands Mangement (CFNALM)

-The Tulo Centre and Thompson Rivers University (TRU) are developing an accredited certificate program in First Nation applied lands management.
-It is expected that this accredited certificate program will be available in January 2018.
+The Tulo Centre and Thompson Rivers University (TRU) have developed an accredited certificate program in First Nation applied lands management.

 The Certificate in Applied Lands Management creates a practical skillset in surveying, mapping, GIS, planning and parcel/boundary principles.
 The focus of this program is on applied land management - surveying, mapping, boundary principles and land use planning, and culminate in a project that applies the skills learned to an existing issue in each student`s community.

 The program will be of interest to people in First Nation lands management and development roles; those doing business with First Nations; and local, provincial or federal government employees involved with First Nation lands management systems.

 All courses will be tailored to the environments of the First Nation communities of the students.
 Much of this will involve an open dialogue between students and instructors on what planning, mapping and data capture/surveying methods would most effectively work in their home communities.